 The Company has decided to apply the Swedish Code by using English only for all communication, including the notice, as the ownership structure warrants it and it is financially feasible given the financial situation of the Company.
 The same applies to the minutes of the meeting.
 The Swedish Code will be applied when verifying and signing the minutes of shareholder meetings.
 A shareholder, or a proxy representative of a shareholder, who is neither a member of the Board nor an employee of the Company is to be appointed to verify and sign the minutes of shareholder meetings.

-The Company’s chairman attends shareholder meetings, and the Company further aims that the requirements in the Swedish Code regarding other members of the board, the CEO, the nomination committee and the Company’s auditors will be present at the annual general meeting.
-For the 2021 shareholder meeting, COVID-19 sets restrictions to normal practice.
+The Company’s chairman attends shareholder meetings, and the Company further aims that the requirements in the Swedish Code regarding other members of the board, the CEO, the nomination committee and the Company’s auditors to attend the annual general meeting.
+For the 2021 shareholder meeting, COVID-19 set restrictions to normal practice.

 The Codes are complied with.
 As a Delaware corporation, the governing law does not require a nomination committee; however, the Company has a nomination committee.

-The annual shareholder meeting on 19 May 2020, decided that the nomination committee of Gaming Innovation Group shall consist of not less than three and not more than four members, to represent all shareholders and be appointed by the three largest shareholders at 31 August 2020.
-The members of the committee are: Mikael Riese Harstad (committee chair, nominated by Andre Lavold), Petter Moldenius (nominated by Henrik Persson Ekdahl) and Frode Fagerli (nominated by Myrlid AS).
+The annual shareholder meeting on 20 May 2021, decided that the nomination committee of Gaming Innovation Group shall consist of not less than three and not more than four members, to represent all shareholders and be appointed by the three largest shareholders at 31 August 2021.
+The members of the committee are: Mikael Riese Harstad (committee chair, nominated by Optimus Invest Ltd.), Frode Fagerli (nominated by Myrlid AS) and Dan Castillo (nominated by Jesper Ribacka).

 For the Board of Directors, the Codes are in material respects complied with.
 The shareholder meeting elects representatives to the Board.
 The resolution on the composition of the Board takes place with a simple majority.
 The Company seeks to nominate members of the Board representing all shareholders and independent from management.
 All board members are, on a yearly basis, up for re-election.

-The current Board of Directors consists of five members, whereof all are independent of the Company’s main shareholders.
+The current Board of Directors consists of seven members, whereof a majority (six) are independent of the Company’s main shareholders.
 All board members own shares in the Company, either directly or indirectly.
-Information about the current board members, their expertise, independency and shareholdings can be found in the 2020 Annual Report and on the Company’s website.
+Information about the current board members, their expertise, independency and shareholdings can be found on the Company’s website.